 Mentoring

-In partnership with other Colleges and Centers, we offer small contributions from the Career Development budget to supplement new UA EHS faculty recruitment packages to promote the visibility and stature of EHS research and the SWEHSC across the university, and to leverage minimal funds to attract top investigators in multiple colleges that specifically enhance the EHS research agenda.
-Another objective of the SWEHSC Administrative Core is to promote the implementation of state-of-the-art research tools and technologies in EHS research and to assist new faculty joining the UA in establishing their laboratories and research programs.
+In partnership with other Colleges and Centers, we offer small contributions from the Career Development budget to supplement the new University of Arizona EHS faculty recruitment packages to promote the visibility and stature of EHS research and the SWEHSC across the university, and to leverage minimal funds to attract top investigators in multiple colleges that specifically enhance the EHS research agenda.
+Another objective of the SWEHSC Administrative Core is to promote the implementation of state-of-the-art research tools and technologies in EHS research and to assist new faculty joining the University of Arizona in establishing their laboratories and research programs.
 This will continue to be accomplished through the Pilot Project funds and Career Development Programs.

 The table below is a snapshot of researchers have benefitted from the Career Development Program: